colosseum-wiot/user-documentation/docs/source/container_mgmt/manage_docker_containers.rst

 3. Press the button "Commit" to start the committing process.

 4. A successful green message will be displayed when the committing process has been terminated.
 The image should now be ready to be used in a new reservation or to be exported in the NAS.
 If the commit image encounters an error, a red message will tell the user the issue.
-If the user is not able to resolve the error, please, open a new ticket on FreshDesk with the red message displayed.

 Export an image
 -------------